carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 {: .testimonial}

 In this training material, we will introduce data science, AI and related concepts in detail.
-The training material "Managing and supervising computational Projects" is developed in parallel under the same project that discusses best practices for managing reproducible computational projects.
+The training material "Managing and Supervising Computational Projects" is developed in parallel under the same project that discusses best practices for managing reproducible computational projects.
 Although those are helpful concepts, it is not required to go through that training material to understand the practices we discuss in this training material.

 Both the materials discuss problems, solutions and examples from biomedical research and related fields to make our content relatable to our primary audience.